Serving Local Communities Through Technical Service Programs

 • Anything related to flooding!

-For example, Howard County and the Corps signed a Letter of Agreement in September 2016 to initiate a flood proofing study for Historic Ellicott City after they experienced devastating flooding in July 2016.
-As part of this FPMS study, the Corps surveyed buildings in the floodplain and evaluated and developed non-structural measures for flood proofing individual sample structures to reduce future damages.
+For example, Howard County and USACE signed a Letter of Agreement in September 2016 to initiate a flood proofing study for Historic Ellicott City after they experienced devastating flooding in July 2016.
+As part of this FPMS study, USACE surveyed buildings in the floodplain and evaluated and developed non-structural measures for flood proofing individual sample structures to reduce future damages.
 Examples of nonstructural flood proofing measures include elevation of buildings, moving valuables to higher locations, raising utilities and waterproofing buildings by applying sealant and installing closures on doors and windows.
 The study wrapped up in 2018, and a report was delivered to Howard County.

 In addition, Baltimore District is working with the District of Columbia to investigate the Oxon Run watershed, which comprises 14 square miles of highly urbanized land.
 The investigation will evaluate the impact of flooding along Oxon Run when environmental restoration alternatives are implemented such as: channel modifications; removal of sanitary sewer lines; modification of existing federally-authorized flood risk management systems, and stormwater management.
 A related objective of this project is to remove homes within the 100-year floodplain.
 The DC Department of Energy and Environment is voluntarily contributing funds for this study.